jasonmejia/new-blog-example/about.md

 - focus and topic area
 - people involved
-- code and projects used
+- code and projects use